-- Did the president say, “The committee will meet this afternoon”?
+Did the president say, “The committee will meet this afternoon”?

-- The president asked, “Will the committee meet in Conference Room B?”
+The president asked, “Will the committee meet in Conference Room B?”

-Lowercase a title following a person’s name, or when it stands without a name.
+Lowercase a title after a person’s name, or when it stands without a name.

 Avoid courtesy titles, such as Mr., Mrs., Miss, or Ms.